Today, a website owner friend in the group reported that after upgrading to WordPress 5.3, when publishing a post, they were prompted:

 - Reinstall WordPress to try

-If you have already tried disabling plugins, switching themes, and reinstalling WordPress, and still cannot resolve the issue, you can only refer to the ultimate solution below.
+If you have already tried disabling plugins, switching themes, and reinstalling WordPress, and still cannot solve the problem, you can only refer to the ultimate solution below.

-If you have checked that the server folder permissions are normal and still cannot publish posts, then you can only try reinstalling the website environment (for safety, you can first install a WordPress on another server to test if it works normally).
+If server folder permissions are all normal but you still cannot publish posts, then you can only try reinstalling the website environment (to be safe, you can first install a WordPress on another server to test if it works).

 Comments are closed